Bobris/BTDB/Doc/SourceGenerator.md

 }
 ```

 All injectable properties must be marked by `[Dependency]` attribute.
-If property is initonly then it is always set even when it is optional.

 ```csharp
 internal class MyService : IMyService